LEGACY PLANNING OPTIONS

 • You want someone looking out for you and your family beyond the initial planning process.

-• You want your Successor Trustee to have a free initial consultation with me after your death.
+• You want your Successor Trustee to know who to turn to for a free consultation with me after your death.

-My Legacy Sustainment Plan™ ensures that your estate planning documents are automatically reviewed annually and updated to conform with any changes in the law or your personal circumstances.
-This service costs an annual fee of $750/year.
-This fee covers an annual review, any updates due to changes in the law, and minor changes you may request.
-Costs will be added at an hourly rate if you require significant changes or amendments to be made.
+My Legacy Sustainment Plan™ ensures that your estate planning documents are automatically reviewed annually and updated to conform with any changes in the law or your life circumstances.

-If you don’t choose to take advantage of this service, I will have no further responsibility to you with respect to future or ongoing legal issues, nor will I have any duty to notify you of any changes in the law that could affect your estate plan.
-Because changes in the law frequently occur, I highly recommend you request a review of your estate planning documents at least every three years (costs for all work will be charged to you at an hourly rate).
+If you choose not to take advantage of this service, I will have no further responsibility to you with respect to future or ongoing legal issues, nor will I have any duty to notify you of any changes in the law that could affect your estate plan.
+Because changes in the law frequently occur, I highly recommend you request a review of your estate planning documents at least every three years or whenever a major life event occurs (marriage or divorce, the birth or adoption of a child, the purchase or sale of a house, inheriting assets, acquiring special assets, etc.).